 Description: Start behind the Visitor Center and follow the straight West Road.
 Along the route, one will discover wildlife, including alligators, a variety of birds, turtles, and snakes.

-The halfway point is the Shark Valley Obserbvation Tower, the highest acccessible elevation by foot within Everglades National Park.
+The halfway point is the Shark Valley Observation Tower, the highest acccessible elevation by foot within Everglades National Park.
 One can see for miles on a clear day over the River of Grass.

 Trail Length: 6.4 (10.29 km) roundtrip